TheAbys/devops-bootcamp-07-docker-js-app/README.md

     docker-compose -f mongo.yaml up
         starting the application including mongodb, mongo-express and my-app still have to manually create a database and collection in mongo-express

+        added named volume mongo-data which results in a directory /var/lib/docker/volume/<volumnname>
+        the volume can now be used within other containers through adding them with this name like mongo-data:/data/db in mongodb container